hyperledger/iroha-2-docs/src/guide/configure/genesis.md

 [peer configuration](./peer-configuration.md#genesis) file,
 `configs/peer/config.json`.
 This is the account that will submit the genesis block.
 The genesis account is like a super user account that has elevated privileges, but only during the genesis round.
-It should be signed by one of the peers (has the public key of this peer).
+The genesis account should be signed by one of the peers, or, in other words, it should have the public key of this peer.

 If you look at the example of a genesis block above, you will see that it contains instructions for registering a new domain (`wonderland`), two new